Table of contents

 The idea behind the resale business model is simple.
 You acquire products and services for cheap from the creator and sell them to other people for a profit.
 Dropshipping and wholesaling are the two primary business models that you can follow.
 In the case of dropshipping, you’ll acquire the products directly from the manufacturer and deliver them to the buyer.
 This method requires zero investments and is ideal for starting a business with no money.
 Wholesaling requires space up-front and greater investments.
 But you’ll have greater control over the business and generate more money.

+r the business and generate more money.
 How to Start Business from Scratch?

 Once you’ve made up your mind and are ready to explore the opportunities, you need certain tools to formally start the business.
 While most of them are free, some cost a bit of money.